hyperparabolic/hyperparabolic.github.io/content/post/ms-entra-mfa-integration.md

 ### Not so standard `id_token_hint`

 I definitely understand why [signed OIDC requests](https://openid.net/specs/openid-connect-core-1_0.html#SignedRequestObject) aren't being used here.
-It's very underspecified as a part of the OIDC spec, and I wouldn't want to deal with integration mess from all of the "standard" implementations either.
+It's very under-specified as a part of the OIDC spec, and I wouldn't want to deal with integration mess from all of the "standard" implementations either.
 I am still ran into a few things that were surprising about their use of `id_token_hint`.

 #### Standard `id_token_hint`